 Be an Important Part of a Child’s Future

 Children are the future.
-As a caring, optimistic, and ethical professional with a degree in Early Childhood Education from MWCC, you can affect the lives of children who can change the world.
-We train teachers who can positively impact the lives of children, families, and the communities they serve.
+As a caring, optimistic, and ethical professional with a degree in Early Childhood Education from MWCC, you will affect the lives of the children you teach.
+We train our students to be teachers who positively impact the lives of children, their families, and their communities.

-You can choose from three associate degrees in education:
+You can choose to pursue one of three associate degrees in education:

-- Career Degree (ECC) prepares you to work as a preschool or daycare in Massachusetts certified as a Lead Teacher
+Career Degree (ECC) The Early Childhood Career degree prepares you to work as a preschool or daycare in Massachusetts certified as a Lead Teacher.

-- Transfer Degree (ECT) prepares you to work as a certified Lead Teacher with Preschool Certification.
-Upon completion, you will be ready to transfer into a 4-year institution to earn a bachelor’s degree.
-This program prepares you to take the MTEL (Massachusetts Tests for Educator Licensure).
+Transfer Degree (ECT) The Early Childhood Transfer degree sets you on the path for a teaching career as a Lead Teacher with Preschool Certification.
+Most importantly, upon graduation you will be ready to transfer into a 4-year institution to earn a bachelor’s degree.
+This program prepares you to take the Massachusetts Tests for Educator Licensure (METL).

-- Liberal Arts Degree (LAEL) prepares you to transfer into a state college or university program in Elementary Education with the MassTransfer block of courses.
-You will take the broad-based liberal arts courses as well as courses specific to childhood education.
-This program prepares you to take the MTEL (Massachusetts Tests for Educator Licensure).
+Liberal Arts Degree (LAEL) The Liberal Arts Degree track enables you to transfer into a state college or university program in Elementary Education with the MassTransfer block of courses.
+You will take broad-based liberal arts courses as well as courses specific to childhood education.
+The Liberal Arts Degree program prepares you to take the Massachusetts Tests for Educator Licensure (METL).

-Our ECE programs promote high-quality early care and education.
-MWCC places an emphasis on understanding and meeting state and national standards established by Massachusetts State Department of Early Education and Care and the National Association for the Education of Young Children.
+Our Early Childhood Education programs promote high-quality early care and education.
+MWCC places an emphasis on understanding and meeting the state and national standards established by the Massachusetts State Department of Early Education and Care and the National Association for the Education of Young Children.